derekTurner/BabylonJSdemo25/NOTES.md

 ## Brought forward
 Gui 01 - basic gui with text and button
 Gui 04 - now working - needs audio added to click button and physics to scene.

+# Not yet working
+keyAction - a reworking of moving a player with keyboard input - createStartScene is blank.

+Avatar01 - intending to carry on from Player 04 and to add a farmer character as a child of the character controller display element.